francoiskroll/cutter/README.md

 * PE on Reverse strand: scaffold mutation's `stop` is closer to `rhapos` (just before), and mutation _ends_ with C.

 TODO: for filtering, did I take this into account the reverse/forward thing?
 Is it OK to have a symmetrical window?
 Looking at all positions between start and stop should be OK.
 TODO: I am not sure about decision to add filtered-out reads as reference reads.
 Probably they should just be thrown out? i.e. they will be removed from mutated reads & total reads.
-Currently, by switching their labels to "ref", we removing them from mutated reads, but keeping them in total reads. ! those "manually edited to ref" reads will have ref & ali sequence as NA.
-While sequences directly called as ref before filterMutations (including those which were called as ref because the mutation was at the edge) have the actual ref & ali sequences.
+Currently, by switching their labels to "ref", we removing them from mutated reads, but keeping them in total reads. ! those "manually edited to ref" reads will have ref sequence as overall reference sequence & ali sequence as NA.
+On the other hand, sequences directly called as ref before filterMutations (including those which were called as ref because the mutation was at the edge) have the real ref & ali sequences.

 ### classifyReads